What Do Heart Palpitations Feel Like?

 Lifestyle Changes Can Help Reduce or Prevent Heart Palpitations

 In many instances, making certain lifestyle changes can help to reduce or prevent heart palpitations.
 Getting regular cardiovascular exercise is a great way to strengthen your heart and reduce palpitations.
 Aim for 150 minutes of moderate aerobic exercise each week; however, avoid activities that typically worsen your symptoms.
-In addition, practicing relaxation techniques such as yoga, medication and deep breathing can help reduce stress-induced heart palpitations.
+In addition, practicing relaxation techniques such as yoga, meditation and deep breathing can help reduce stress-induced heart palpitations.

 Making dietary adjustments is one of the most impactful steps you can take to reduce heart palpitations: